Life Science & Medical Device Insights

 How the Pharmaceutical Industry uses PCMs

-That said, obviously not everything that gets shipped needs strict temperature regulations.
-That’s why it’s important to know which items are perishable.
+It’s important to know which items are perishable because, obviously, not everything that gets shipped needs strict temperature regulations.
 The International Air Transport Association (IATA) states that a shipment is perishable if its contents will deteriorate over a period of time if exposed to severe environmental elements.
-Pharmaceuticals fit this description.
+This description includes pharmaceuticals.

+It’s essential that during the logistics process that resources are dedicated to establishing, maintaining, and refining temperature control.
 Most pharmaceutical goods remain between 2-8 degrees Celsius (36-46 degrees Fahrenheit), but there are extensions to this where temperatures of -20 degrees Celsius are used in warehouses to maintain products appropriate for this temperature.
-It’s essential that during the logistics process that resources are dedicated to establishing, maintaining, and refining the temperature control.

-Shipping needs and temperatures control areas also change based on the time of year and the climates to which the items are shipped.
+External factors play a role in shipping needs and temperatures control areas.
+They vary depending upon the time of year and the climates to which the items are shipped.

-As worldwide demand grows for new medications, manufacturers need to ship increased volumes of material over longer distances.
-What’s more, these goods are often more valuable, in larger quantities, or more temperature-sensitive than they’ve been in the past.
-PCMs can keep product at a stabilized temperature range longer, making them critical to the pharmaceutical supply chain.
+Manufacturers need to ship increased volumes of material over longer distances, as worldwide demand increases for new medications.
+These goods are often more valuable, in larger quantities, or more temperature-sensitive than they’ve been in the past.
+PCMs are critical to the pharmaceutical supply chain because they can keep products at a stabilized temperature range longer.

-Maintaining proper storage conditions for medicine, drugs, and other pharmaceuticals is vital to ensuring their quality.
-Expiration dates are based on ideal storage conditions for temperature, moisture, and “shelf life” and meeting those conditions is critical to maintain the integrity, effectiveness, and safety of those products.
+It is vital to maintain proper storage conditions for drugs, medicine, and other pharmaceuticals, to ensure quality.
+Meeting the conditions of ideal storage conditions for temperature, moisture, and “shelf life”, all based on the expiration date, is critical to maintaining the integrity, effectiveness, and safety of those products.

-Guidelines for the Storage of Essential Medicines and Other Health Commodities is a great practical reference for those managing or involved in setting up a storeroom or warehouse.
-The guide contains written directions and clear illustrations on many helpful topics, including:
+The Guidelines for the Storage of Essential Medicines and Other Health Commodities are a great practical reference, for those who are managing or involved in setting up a storeroom or warehouse.
+The guide contains clear illustrations and written directions on many beneficial topics, such as: